Skunk ape: Notable alleged sightings

-Sightings

-Reports of the Skunk ape were particularly common in the 1950s through the 1970s.
+Reports of the skunk ape were particularly common in the 1950s through the 1970s.
 The Bigfoot Field Researchers Organization has archived hundreds of alleged sightings across almost every county of Florida, beginning in 1955 into the present day.

 In the 1970s, two Palm Beach County sheriff's deputies named Marvin Lewis and Ernie Milner reported that an ape-like creature stalked them through a grove before they shot at it with their firearms.
 They reported following a trail of footprints where they recovered hair snagged on a barbed wire fence line that had been pushed down.
 In 1971 to 1975, a rash of sightings occurred in Broward County and surrounding areas.
-Multiple eyewitnesses reported nocturnal encounters with a 5 to 7 foot (1.5-2.1 meter) ape-like creature with dark red to black fur.
+Multiple eyewitnesses reported nocturnal encounters with a 5 to 7 foot (1.5–2.1 meter) ape-like creature with dark red to black fur.
 These events were heavily covered in newspapers, both local and in other Florida cities such as Miami, and were some of the earliest instances popularizing the term "Skunk Ape" in the state lexicon.
-Reports alleged that the Skunk ape had invaded homes, stalked people, and killed several of a farmer's livestock including a horse and a bull.
-The local police department investigated after one law enforcement officer reported striking the Skunk ape with his car.
+Reports alleged that the skunk ape had invaded homes, stalked people, and killed several of a farmer's livestock including a horse and a bull.
+The local police department investigated after one law enforcement officer reported striking the skunk ape with his car.
 Posses were formed in an effort to locate the alleged creature, but no body or evidence was found.

 In 1977, a failed-to-pass bill was proposed to the Florida state legislature to make it illegal to "take, possess, harm or molest anthropoids or humanoid animals".